 - Produced by a trusted manufacturer with high-quality processing of the maca?

-Ensuring the formula comes from a reliable source with experience in growing, harvesting and gelatinizing raw maca is essential to produce nutritious, highly concentrated and delicious powder.
+Ensuring the formula comes from a reliable source with experience in growing, harvesting and gelatinizing raw maca is essential to produce nutritious, highly concentrated powder.

 Chocolate, Banana and Maca Smoothie Recipe